-Does Apex Legends Mobile support cross-play?
-Here's what we found.
+Apex Legends Mobile: Does it support cross-play?

 Why doesn't Apex Legends Mobile support cross-play?

 Apex Legends Mobile is a completely separate game from Apex Legends.
 It isn't just a simple port of Apex Legends available on mobile devices.
-Instead, it's being designed from the ground up to work on mobile, and it won't feature the exact same content as Apex Legends on console and PC.
+Instead, it was designed from the ground up to work on mobile, and it won't feature the exact same content as Apex Legends on console and PC.
+It's expected to have its own seasons and update cadence independent of what's offered in Apex Legends on console and PC.
 That said, Respawn is working hard to ensure that it "truly feels like Apex Legends at its core."
 It's even being built by some of the team working on Apex Legends proper.

-When does Apex Legends Mobile release?
+Apex Legends Mobile

-Apex Legends Mobile is currently in closed beta in a select few countries.
-The team at Respawn has not revealed a launch date just yet, but the closed beta is expected to expand to new regions throughout 2021.
+You may not be able to play with others on console or PC, but that's not a bad thing.
+Apex Legends Mobile still offers cross-play between Android and iOS, meaning all players should have the same type of experience as one another.